Kurento/kurento/source/Open_API_Specification.rst

 Resource representation is transmitted between client and server by using HTTP 1.1 protocol, as defined by IETF RFC-2616.
-Each time an HTTP request contains payload, a Content-Type header shall be used to specify the MIME type of wrapped representation.
+Each time an HTTP request contains payload, a `Content-Type`:mailheader: header shall be used to specify the MIME type of wrapped representation.
 In addition, both client and server may use as many HTTP headers as they consider necessary.